f12-mou/f12-mou/README.md

     Read the full article here: [Performance of BUET_Pirates in NGPC 2022](https://www.prothomalo.com/lifestyle/zldk32um72)

 -  I have been awarded a grant of BDT 100,000 for my thesis research project by the [Research and Innovation Centre for Science and Engineering (RISE)](https://rise.buet.ac.bd/#/).
 My thesis is in the field of Bioinformatics.
 I will reveal full details of my thesis after the defense.
 -  In the Creativity Talent Hunt 2017, I became the Dhaka Divisional Champion in Maths and Computer Science.
-I received the prize directly from the hands of the then Education Minister, in the presence of the Prime Minister.
+I received the prize directly from the hands of the then Education Minister, in the presence of the Honourable Prime Minister of Bangladesh.

   ## Featured Project: